Security staff at Heathrow airport to strike for 31 days over the summer

 “The simple fact remains that the majority of colleagues do not support Unite’s strikes.
 There is a two-year inflation-beating pay rise ready for colleagues, if only Unite would allow them to have a say.
 We will continue talks with Unite about resolving this issue.”

-This dispute has already resulted in industrial action.
-A three-day strike was held at the end of May, coinciding with what was supposed to be the busiest day for UK air travel since 2019, as well as a massive IT failure for British Airways.
-It followed 15 days of strike over the Easter period earlier this year.
+A previous three-day strike was held at the end of May, coinciding with what was supposed to be the busiest day for UK air travel since 2019, as well as a massive IT failure for British Airways.
+It followed 15 days of strikes over the Easter period earlier this year.

-On Friday, Unite announced there would be 33 days of strikes throughout the summer, although their official announcement was later retracted.

-The union said today that there is “widespread bitterness” among staff over how they’ve been treated, with the two parties clashing over pay comparisons with workers at London’s over airports.
+The union said today that there is “widespread bitterness” among staff over how they’ve been treated, with the two parties clashing over pay comparisons with workers at London’s other airports.

 Simon Calder, The Independent’s travel correspondent, said: “Since this long and bitter pay dispute began, 1,400 members of the Unite union working in security at Heathrow have staged a series of strikes – mainly involving Terminal 5, the home of British Airways.
 Up to now, the effect has been limited.
 In the first round of industrial action, BA grounded about one in 20 flights to reduce the pressure on security checkpoints, but no cancellations have been made since then because of the walk-outs.

-Travellers using T2 and T4 should be unaffected, Mr Calder added.
+Those using T2 and T4 should be unaffected, Mr Calder added.

+Heathrow is one of the world’s busiest airports, with more than 60 million passengers passing through in 2022.

 Join our commenting forum